SjoerdV/SjoerdV.github.io/_posts/2021-09-26-post-a-little-less-conspicuous-dns-part2-4.md

 You now have successfully configured a DietPI Pi-hole DNS Sinkhole that can be managed through a secured Admin Web interface and you have configured your network devices to use the Pi-hole as their DNS server!
 {: .notice--success}

-Now go on with the [Part3: The Tor Proxy][3] installation to have a functioning Tor + Privoxy HTTP Proxy.
+Now go on with the [Part 3: The Tor Proxy][3] installation (available on October 4th 2021) to have a functioning Tor + Privoxy HTTP Proxy.

 ## Continue reading